My cup of tea

 I'm not at all sure I wouldn't rather marry Aunt Loudie.
 She's even more my cup of tea in many ways.

-In keeping with the high regard for tea, most of the early references to 'a cup of tea' as a description of an acquaintance are positive ones, i.e. 'nice', 'good', 'strong' etc. The expression is more often used in the 'not my cup of tea' form these days.
+In keeping with the high regard for tea, most of the early references to 'a cup of tea' as a description of an acquaintance are positive ones, that is, 'nice', 'good', 'strong' etc. The expression is more often used in the 'not my cup of tea' form these days.
 This negative usage began in WWII.
 An early example of it is found in Hal Boyle's Leaves From a War Correspondent's Notebook column, which described English life and manners for an American audience.
 The column provided the American counterpart to Alister Cooke's Letter from America and was syndicated in various US papers.
 In 1944, he wrote:

 [In England] You don't say someone gives you a pain in the neck.
 You just remark "He's not my cup of tea."